Thank you for your interest in the July 13 special board meeting

-The meeting of the San Juan Unified School District's Board of Education has concluded.
+The special meeting of the San Juan Unified School District's Board of Education has concluded.
 Video or audio recordings of meetings are available online.
 Please note, new recordings are typically posted several days after a meeting occurs to allow for transcription services.

 Meetings of the board of education are business meetings for the purpose of setting district policy and governance standards.
 The board values the benefit of multiple perspectives in the decision-making process and welcomes public comment to help inform and share perspectives.
 To comply with state laws, make efficient use of meeting time and ensure a fair experience for all individuals who wish to offer a comment, the opportunity to share public comment is provided in the following ways:

 Each individual is provided an opportunity to speak for a single period of no more than two-minutes on each agenda item/topic.
 An individual may not speak twice on the same agenda item/topic.
 If an item is before the board for discussion, an individual who has met the two minute limit or who wishes to add additional comment may provide comments in a written format for later consideration by board members.
 Written comments can be given to staff accepting speaker cards during in-person meetings or submitted using the online form posted prior to each meeting at https://www.sanjuan.edu/boardmeeting.

 There are specific times during a meeting when opportunities for public comment are provided:

 Comments about a topic NOT on the agenda can be shared during general public comment.
 Standard board meetings offer two opportunities for general public comment, one early in the meeting before business items are considered and one at the end of the meeting before it is adjourned.